glehu/CWO_ERP/README.md

 # CWO ERP
-CWO Enterprise Resource Planning Software using a custom self-written database.
+CWO Enterprise Resource Planning Software using a custom self-written recursive relational object database.

 ## First steps
 If you run the file `CWO_ERP.jar`, that is included in every release, for the first time,